Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Introduction

 \section{Introduction}

-Finite-time thermodynamic processes are ubiquitous in experiments and numerical simulations.
-They consist the basic tool we have to control our environment and what happens therein \cite{chu2002control,vander2005control,koch2019control,kumar2020nature,deffner2020natphys}.
-On the other hand, a major goal in science and engineering is the search for the minimal waste of resources to achieve a predetermined task.
-As the second law of thermodynamics states that non-equilibrium processes have an unavoidably higher cost than their quasistatic counterparts, the fundamental problem of efficiency, namely, of finding the finite-time control with the minimum possible cost, is posed as a renewed challenge \cite{deffner2020thermcontrol}.
+Finite-time thermodynamic processes are ubiquitous.
+They are the way we control real-world systems and their environments \cite{chu2002control,vander2005control,koch2019control,kumar2020nature,deffner2020natphys}.
+However, the second law of thermodynamics states that nonequilibrium processes have an unavoidably higher cost than their quasistatic counterparts.
+Therefore, a major goal in science and engineering is understanding and searching for the minimal waste of resources to achieve a predetermined task.
+This leads to the fundamental problem of efficiency: finding the finite-time process with the minimum possible cost \cite{deffner2020thermcontrol}.

-Taken in its full generality, the problem of finding optimal finite-time processes is a very hard one with few examples where exact solutions for arbitrary regimes are known.
+Taken in its full generality, the problem of finding optimal finite-time processes is a tough one, with few examples where exact solutions are known.
 A paradigmatic case where such solutions exist is the driven Brownian motion \cite{schmiedl2007optimal,gomez2008optimal}.
-Its relevance is certified by its existing experimental implementations to test several different non-equilibrium phenomena.
-Using colloidal particles or beads trapped by optical tweezers, driven Brownian motion has been used to address fluctuation theorems \cite{blickle2006prl,ciliberto2008epl,ciliberto2008jstatmech}, heat engines \cite{blickle2012nature,proesmans2016prx,roldan2016soft}, feedback processes \cite{toyabe2010experimental}, Maxwell's demons \cite{roldan2014natphys} and bit erasure \cite{berut2012nature,jun2014prl,gavrilov2016prl}.
+Its relevance is manifested by the number of experiments to test several different nonequilibrium phenomena.
+Using colloidal particles or beads trapped by optical tweezers, driven Brownian motion has been used to address fluctuation theorems \cite{blickle2006prl,ciliberto2008epl,ciliberto2008jstatmech}, heat engines \cite{blickle2012nature,proesmans2016prx,roldan2016soft}, feedback processes \cite{toyabe2010experimental}, Maxwell's demons \cite{roldan2014natphys}, and Landauer's principle \cite{berut2012nature,jun2014prl,gavrilov2016prl}.

-It seems natural to expect then that the general features of the physics of optimal finite-time processes in driven Brownian motion might shed light into more complicated situations.
-As mentioned before, exact analytical expressions for optimal processes are known in this case \cite{schmiedl2007optimal,gomez2008optimal}.
+It seems natural to expect that the general features of the physics of optimal finite-time processes in driven Brownian systems might shed light on more complicated systems.
+As mentioned, exact analytical expressions for optimal processes are known in this case \cite{schmiedl2007optimal,gomez2008optimal}.
 However, they present unexpected features such as jumps and sharp peaks that have been barely understood physically and represent a real challenge for experimental implementation.
-Such counter-intuitive characteristics have been reproduced by numerical approaches based on optimal control \cite{then2008pre,geiger2010pre,aurell2011prl} but this has not clarified the role of unexpected jumps and peaks in the optimal processes.
+Such counter-intuitive characteristics have been reproduced by numerical approaches based on optimal control \cite{then2008pre,geiger2010pre,aurell2011prl}, but this has not clarified the role of unexpected jumps and peaks in the optimal processes.